-The main objective of this research is to build UIH's that capture general to specific interests without the user's involvement (implicitly).
+The main objective of this research is to build UIH's without the user's involvement (implicitly).
 We devise a divisive hierarchical clustering (DHC) algorithm that constructs such a hierarchy and supports overlapping clusters of the original objects (web pages in our case).
-Note that clustering web pages is not one of our objectives; the overlapping property allows us to associate a web page to (potentially) multiple topics.
 We believe our approach has significant benefits and possesses interesting challenges.
 The main contributions of this work are the characterization of a user interest hierarchy, an algorithm that constructs a UIH, similarity functions, dynamic threshold-finding methods, and evaluation of our techniques based on real data collected from our departmental web server.